 It is often difficult for students and practitioners to identify themselves as leaders and consider what the difference is between leading and managing care.
 In all caring professions however, standards and ethics state that we are all responsible for our patient or client care and the quality and competence of our professional practice; as such we are all leaders within that context.
 So, let’s explore what leadership is in order to understand this further.

 Leadership has been a part of military and political disciplines through the centuries, so why has it become such a prominent issue within health and social care now?
 The common issues of dealing with and managing large organizations effectively, communicating with people collectively and inclusively, driving high quality and safe care and recognising failure and mistakes needs good leadership.
 As health and social care settings require all these elements, so effective leadership is needed.
 Leadership, as a concept, an action or practice is, however, known to be difficult to define.
 As Northouse (2016 p2) states, “as soon as we try to define leadership, we immediately discover that leadership has many different meanings”.
-This variety of definitions and perspectives includes identifying leadership as a personality type, a power-based type, e.g. knowingly using the position or role held to make decisions of reward or punishment (Western 2019).
+This variety of definitions and perspectives includes identifying leadership as a personality type, and/or a power-based type, e.g. knowingly using the position or role held to make decisions of reward or punishment (Western 2019).
 Bass (1990) discusses leadership in terms of achieving goals, while Northouse (2016), Stogdill (1974) and Kotter (1990) consider processes of influencing, of making decisions, of being in authority or managing change.

 Consider all these; which do you think is true in your experience of health and or social care?